 Net carry is determined with the same frequency as principal and interest is remitted on the TALF loan collateral (that is, monthly, quarterly or semi-annually).
-Details of these calculations will be published shortly.

 Is the amount of net carry diverted to early TALF loan repayment calculated on a cumulative or periodic basis?